petros-d/docs/docs/api-keys.md

 ## Overview

 This guide provides instructions for how to create API keys for your Astronomer Deployments.
-You can use Deployment API keys to programmatically deploy DAGs to a given Deployment on Astronomer, or to programmatically update a Deployment's Airflow environment via the Airflow API.
+You can use Deployment API keys to programmatically deploy DAGs to a given Deployment on Astronomer.

 Deployment API keys have the following properties: